 His first major foray into television, Harrison Ford will star in the upcoming “Yellowstone” prequel “1923.”
 The series will stream on Paramount+, but not much else is known about his character.

 In true movie star fashion, Ford will earn $1 million per episode, according to Variety.
 Going all in on television, he’s also slated to star as Dr. Phil Rhodes in the new Apple+ series “Shrinking.”

 He’s best known for his work as Walter White on the wildly popular show “Breaking Bad,” but currently, Bryan Cranston is Michael Desiato on the Showtime series “Your Honor.”
 He received a Golden Globe nomination for his work on the show.

 Cranston earns $750,000 per episode for his work on “Your Honor,” according to Variety.
 Season two of the series will debut this fall.

 Comedian Ray Romano wowed fans yet again with his portrayal of Herbert in “Made for Love.”
 The HBO series was renewed for a second season in June 2021.

 His “Made for Love” salary hasn’t been publicly revealed, but Romano likely doesn’t come cheap.
 In 2003, he made headlines for negotiating a $50 million payday for the eighth season of his iconic sitcom “Everybody Loves Raymond,” according to E!
 Online.
 While he’s almost definitely not earning anything near that number, he has the star power to command a hefty paycheck.

 In the ’80s and ’90s, fans adored Laurie Metcalf as Jackie Harris — i.e., Aunt Jackie — on “Roseanne,” so it’s no surprise she continues to charm in her reprised role on “The Conners,” which you can also stream on Hulu.
-In May 2021, ABC revealed the sitcom has been renewed for a fourth season.
+The show’s fifth season premiers on September 21.